jerome-white/sakai-book/README.md

 Unless otherwise noted, all scripts read results from `stdin`.
 They assume input is [tidy](http://vita.had.co.nz/papers/tidy-data.html) CSV, where each row contains a system identifer, a topic identifer, and a score.
-To that end, the first row should be the following
+To distinguish which columns correspond to that information, the first row should be the following header in any
-header:
+order:

 ```
 system,topic,score
 ```

-Column order does not matter.

 ## As API